CarlosAMolina/workshop-python-pandas/README.md

 ## Introduction

-This project is a basic introduction to Pandas.
+This project is a basic introduction to Pandas and testing.

 ## Resources